 - WarioWare series.
 Not explicitly stated how big Diamond City is as a place, but each game adds new characters apparently just living a few houses away from each other that have never been seen before in the entire series.

-- Arguably The Sims, in particularly The Sims 2 and 3 if you're following the stories of the Maxis/EA premade families.
+- The Sims, in particularly The Sims 2 and 3 if you're following the stories of the Maxis/EA premade families.
 Can also happen quite literally with Story Progression, which sometimes will randomly generate families to movie into houses.

-- Springfield started out this way, until all the side characters were cemented as a part of the Loads and Loads of Characters cast.
+- The Simpsons: Springfield started out this way, until all the side characters were cemented as a part of the cast.

-- Although this too has settled down a little.
-Flanders lives on one side, Laura Powers lived on the other side (until that house was bought by Sideshow Bob wearing someone else's face, with a brief mention of Powers leaving).
-More distant neighbors are seldom specified, although Mrs Glick seems to live on the same street somewhere and the house across the road was once owned by George Bush Senior and then by Gerald Ford.
+- More distant neighbors are seldom specified, although Mrs. Glick seems to live on the same street somewhere and the house across the road was once owned by George Bush and then Gerald Ford.